PPACA / ACA and international group health insurance:

 Answer: No. The Individual mandate states that U.S. citizens who live abroad for a calendar year (or at least 330 days within a 12 month period) are considered as having “minimum essential coverage” if they have credible international health coverage, and, therefore, are not required to purchase PPACA-compliant coverage.
-As an employee with health coverage through your organization, you are excluded for penalties.
+As an employee with health coverage through your organization, you are excluded from penalties.
 So as long as you don’t move back to the USA, or leave your current employer, you don’t need to worry about complying with the individual mandate.

 I am a Non-U.S. citizen covered under an international Insurance Plan.
 Does the U.S. individual mandate apply to me?

 Under PPACA, only U.S. citizens, nationals and resident aliens residing in the USA will be required to purchase minimum essential coverage (PPACA compliant coverage), unless they are exempt.
 Most international health plans do not meet the definition of “minimum essential coverage” under PPACA, nor do they need to be.
 If you live, or intend to live in the USA for more than 3 months this year, you should review the information below to see if you are exempt from the requirements of PPACA or not.